30hours/blah2/README.md

 ## Features

-- Support for the [SDRplay RSPDuo](https://www.sdrplay.com/rspduo/) and [USRP](https://www.ettus.com/products/) (only tested on B210).
+- Support for the [SDRplay RSPDuo](https://www.sdrplay.com/rspduo/) and [USRP](https://www.ettus.com/products/) (only tested on the B210).
 - 2 channel processing for a reference and surveillance signal.
-- Designed as a passive radar, but can also work as an active radar.
+- Designed to be used with external RF source (for passive radar or active radar).
 - Outputs delay-Doppler maps to a web front-end.
 - Record raw IQ data by pressing spacebar on the web front-end.
-- Saves delay-Doppler maps in a *json* array.
+- Saves delay-Doppler maps in a JSON array.

 ## Services